rpm-software-management/dnf/doc/command_ref.rst

 that is not an option).
 It is then replaced by its value and the resulting sequence is again searched for aliases.
 The alias processing stops when the first found command is not a name of any alias.

-Also, like in shell aliases, if the result starts with ``\`` then alias processing will stop.
+Also, like in shell aliases, if the result starts with a ``\``, the alias processing will stop.

-All aliases are defined in configuration files in directory /etc/dnf/aliases.d/ in the [aliases] section, and aliases created by the alias command are located in the file USER.conf.
+All aliases are defined in configuration files in the ``/etc/dnf/aliases.d/`` directory in the [aliases] section, and aliases created by the alias command are written to the ``USER.conf`` file.
-Optionally, there is a section [main] with option ``enabled`` defaulting to True.
-This can be set for each file separately in the respective file, or globaly for all aliases in the file ALIASES.conf.
+Optionally, there is the ``enabled`` option in the ``[main]`` section defaulting to True.
+This can be set for each file separately in the respective file, or globaly for all aliases in the ``ALIASES.conf`` file.

 ``dnf alias [options] [list] [<name>...]``